 In addition, data written to the Rubrik system cannot be modified, deleted, or encrypted by an attacker.
 This ensures that a clean copy of the data will always be available for recovery.
 The solution inspects and logs traffic as a countermeasure against malicious data access and manipulation.
 It then embeds multiple expert-guided recovery options.
 These include LiveMount and Mass Recovery.
 IT teams can utilize these tools to quickly recover any files or workloads affected by an attack.

 As previously noted, Rubrik features built-in MFA.
-This control enables the careful user verification required for success with the Zero Trust model.
+This control enables the careful user verification required for success with the Zero Trust data protection model.
 Attackers cannot gain access to Rubrik-managed data even if they have stolen credentials to the domain.
 For legitimate users, RBAC governs access to data, enforcing least privilege access.
 The solution only grants access for whatever specific actions that the user needs to perform, as defined by policy.
 Rubrik secures communications to all system interfaces, including Command Line (CLI) and Application Programming Interface (API) access, unlike other data management solutions.

-No matter where data resides, the solution applies Service Level Agreement (SLA) policies based on automatic data discovery across data centers and public clouds.
+No matter where data resides, the solution applies Service Level Agreement (SLA) policies based on automatic data classification and discovery across data centers and public clouds.
 The solution’s Retention Lock prevents malicious actors from reducing or removing data retention policies that could lead to data deletion.
 Additionally, the Rubrik solution generates compliance reports which simplify the audit process.

 Rubrik’s ZT solution features machine learning-based anomaly detection that discovers threats automatically.
 The solution can also scope the blast radius of an attack and make recommendations about the best possible recovery points.
 API-integration with popular security operations tools enables strong collaboration between IT and security groups for faster incident response processes.